-The tech sector, an industry known for high wages and generous benefits, has accelerated its use of contract workers that work alongside full-time employees but who are employed by staffing agencies.
+The tech sector, an industry known for high wages and generous benefits, has accelerated its use of contract workers who work alongside full-time employees but are employed by staffing agencies.
 While many contract workers are increasingly employed in core functions such as engineering, design, and research, they miss out on different forms of compensation and benefits and incur additional costs such as job instability.
-This pay disparity exacerbates existing social inequities, since contracted workers are more likely to be racial and gender minorities compared to their full-time counterparts.
-As part of their stated commitment to equity, companies should adopt a more equitable compensation strategy for contractors that take into account the hidden costs of contract work.
+This pay disparity exacerbates social inequities, since contracted workers are more likely to be racial and gender minorities than their full-time counterparts.
+As part of their stated commitment to equity, companies should adopt a more equitable compensation strategy for contractors that accounts for the hidden costs of contract work.

 Who are professional services contractors?